How to Successfully Launch Your First Ebook

 Use It as a Content Upgrade

 The final aspect to generating close to 1,000 leads in a day with our first ebook was our use of it as a content upgrade.
-By identifying relevant posts we’d released in the past (especially ones which still performed well) and using the guide as a content upgrade through which an email address had to be submitted, we captured a huge amount of extra leads which only continues to grow to this day.
+By identifying relevant posts we’d released in the past (especially ones which still performed well) and using the guide as a reader magnet through which an email address had to be submitted, we captured a huge amount of extra leads which only continues to grow to this day.

 Admittedly, though, on launch day itself this practice contributed the least leads as far as our efforts went.
 Content upgrades are more of a value-over-time tactic, but it served to generate a small chunk of the initial captured leads.

 There you have it; how our single, humble ebook managed to generate almost 1,000 leads in 24 hours.
 By all means take our findings and see what you can make of your own projects; I’d love to hear any additions or launch stories of your own in the comments below.

 Benjamin Brandall is head of content marketing at Process Street where he writes about workflows, automation and productivity.
 When he’s not at work, find him hiding out at his obscure entertainment blog: Secret Cave.